llmrb/llm-shell/README.md

 - 🤝 Supports Gemini, OpenAI, Anthropic, LlamaCpp and Ollama
 - 📤 Attach local files as conversation context
 - 🔧 Extend with your own functions and tool calls
+- 🤖 Builtin auto-complete powered by Readline
+- 📄 Deploys the less pager for long outputs
 - 📝 Advanced Markdown formatting and output
-- 📄 Deploys the less pager for long outputs

 ## Demos